Traceable medical image de-identification pipeline for AI applications

 Medical Image matching using AI for record linkage

 Large amounts of patient information are generated every day at many different healthcare institutions throughout the province.
 While there are measures taken to ensure digital data integrity; in practice there are often discrepancies that arise from such things as manual data entry error, non-unique identification, and more.
-This is problematic as curating datasets for medical research requires as much accurate information about a patient as possible, and missing or duplicate records may cause issues when training future AI projects and may create bias in the AI algorithms.
+This is problematic as curating datasets for medical research requires as much accurate information about a patient as possible, and missing, duplicate, or unmatched records may cause issues when training future AI algorithms and may create bias in those AI algorithms.

-While manual investigation of these cases could be done, as systems and need for data scale, so too does the effort required to confidently resolve potentially mismatched records.
-Methods to leverage deep learning on mammogram image data to reconcile patients flagged as mismatches in our in-house database.
-The ability to match images for the same patient on different dates would increase the confidence that the records are indeed appropriate to be linked.
+While manual investigation of these cases could be done, as systems and need for data volumes scale, so too does the effort required to confidently resolve potentially mismatched records.
+This project aims to develop methods to leverage deep learning based image matching on mammogram image data to reconcile patients flagged as mismatches in our in-house database.
+The ability to match images for the same patient on different dates and/or institutions would increase the confidence that the records are indeed appropriate to be linked.

-We believe this work may be used in conjunction with other techniques such as probabilistic matching to alleviate this issue and reduce the need for manual resolution.
+We believe this work may be used in conjunction with other techniques such as probabilistic record matching to alleviate this issue and reduce the need for manual reconciliation.

 Image Data Curation in Oncology for CT Scan Segmentation